dvasavda/Instagram-Batch-Unfollower/README.md

 # Instagram-Batch-Unfollower
-Use Python to unfollow multiple people off of Instagram at a time.
+Use Python to automate unfollowing multiple people from Instagram at a time.
 This is one of the only valid and unpaid ways to automate Instagram unfollowing

 ## Dependencies
 Depends on the `InstagramAPI` module, which you can [find out about here](https://github.com/LevPasha/Instagram-API-python).